Troopers/AjaxBundle/README.md

 ##Configuration

-1. AsseticInjectorBundle way
+###AsseticInjectorBundle way

-If You have installed the insanous [AsseticInjectorBundle](https://github.com/AppVentus/AsseticInjectorBundle/edit/master/README.md) bundle:
+If You have installed our insanous [AsseticInjectorBundle](https://github.com/AppVentus/AsseticInjectorBundle/edit/master/README.md) bundle:

     1. You are awesome ;)
     2. you just have to add the injector tags in your javascript (foot) and stylesheet (head) blocks.

-2. The poor, bad and ancestral way !
+###The poor, bad and ancestral way !

     1. Just add in your assetic {% javascripts block "@AvAjaxBundle/Resources/public/js/ajax.js" %}
     2. Just add in your assetic {% stylesheets block "@AvAjaxBundle/Resources/public/css/ajax.css" %}